michaelrkytch/streamsum/README.md

 An implementation of the `Encode` protocol can be provided to transform the output tuples before they are placed on the output queue.

 ## Extending cache types
-The set of available cache types can be extended by implementing the `TupleCache` protocol, either in Clojure or Java.
+The set of available cache types can be extended by implementing the `TupleCache` interface.
 In addition, each extended cache type is expected to provide a unary factory function, taking the backing `Map` as an argument and returning a new instance of the cache type.
 An example is provided in the `examples/streamsum/config.clj" file.

 In the configuration map, extended cache factory functions are provided as a map from keyword to factory function, under the key `:cache-factory-fns`.
 For instance the example config file has